 On the Existing Backups task pane, click ReDeploy Restored Image to new hardware.

 For more information see Re-deploying Windows to new hardware using Macrium ReDeploy.

 Scripting backup processes

-In each tab you can manage files, run or schedule them to run later.
+In the Scripts tab, you can manage script files, run, or schedule them to run later.
 You can even create a desktop shortcut for convenience.

 Managing Macrium files in Windows

 Wherever you browse for files in Windows programs or Windows Explorer, you can find Macrium Reflect functions by right-clicking on drives or Macrium files.
 If you have file extensions showing, Macrium files have the extensions .mrimg for images or .mrbak for file and folder backups.
 Otherwise, you can look for the icons.

 With Macrium Reflect installed, directly from Windows you can:

 - View file Macrium properties in the file properties dialog